 A simple guide for helping create space where neighbors can encounter Jesus, be welcomed at the table, and be formed together.

 Start here: Serving on Sundays is one way we practice contagious hospitality.
-Whether you are greeting at the door, caring for kids, setting a table, leading worship, or running tech, the goal is the same: create a welcoming, peaceful, and prepared space where people can be present to Jesus and one another.
+Whether you are greeting at the door, caring for kids, setting a table, leading worship, or helping with creative support, the goal is the same: create a welcoming, peaceful, and prepared space where people can be present to Jesus and one another.

 Hospitality is not just a task.
 It is the front door of our life together.
 The goal is to help every person feel seen, welcomed, and at peace from the moment they arrive.